ppy/osu-wiki/news/2024/2024-07-19-skinning-contest-unchained-results.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/sw1nhClFPLg" frameborder="0" allowfullscreen></iframe>
 </div>

-These are only some of the reasons that the community liked this entry so much that they voted **806** times for it, which put it a whopping 275 votes above first place!
+These are only some of the reasons that the community liked this entry so much that they voted **806** times for it, which put it a whopping 275 votes above second place!

 ![](/wiki/shared/news/2024-07-19-skinning-contest-unchained-results/1st_badge@2x.png)